-Our business and affairs are currently managed under our limited liability company board of directors, which consists of eight members, with one open seat.
-Upon the Company Conversion, the members of our limited liability company board of directors will become our board of directors, and we refer to them as such.
+Our business and affairs are currently managed by our limited liability company board of directors, which consists of eight members.
+Five of the members of our board of directors were designated by certain of our principal stockholders and elected pursuant to a voting agreement that we entered into with our principal stockholders.
+The voting agreement will terminate upon the closing of this offering.